kajzer/mh-tut/README.md

-# Sample App by Michael Heartl
+# Sample App by Michael Hartl